yangzhou24/OmniWorld/README.md

 For the full legal text of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, please visit: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.

 ## Citation
-If you found this dataset useful, please cite our paper
+If you find this dataset useful, please cite our paper
 ```bibtex
 @misc{zhou2025omniworld,
       title={OmniWorld: A Multi-Domain and Multi-Modal Dataset for 4D World Modeling},